St. Marys police bust meth lab in car

-ST. MARYS, Ga. - An officer came across two people sleeping in their vehicle outside a St. Marys apartment complex Monday morning, and while checking on their welfare, came across items believed connected to methamphetamines, according to the St. Marys Police Department.
+ST. MARYS, Ga. - An officer came across two people sleeping in their vehicle outside a St. Marys apartment complex Monday morning.
+While checking on their welfare, the officer came across items believed to be connected to methamphetamines, according to the St. Marys Police Department.

 The Camden County Sheriff's Office's Drug Task Force was called to process the active meth lab contained inside the vehicle.